treeverse/lakeFS/docs/integrations/spark.md

 ### Configuring Databricks SQL Warehouse with the S3-compatible API

-A SQL warehouse is a compute resource that lets you run SQL commands on data objects within Databricks SQL
+A SQL warehouse is a compute resource that lets you run SQL commands on data objects within Databricks SQL.

 If you use Databricks SQL warehouse, you can take advantage of the lakeFS S3-compatible API with the S3A FileSystem.